weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Create_Hygiene_Filters.md

 15. In the **Select Region** window, hold down the **Ctrl** key and select the countries or regions that you want to flag as being origins of spam.
 Then select the **add-&gt;** button, and then select **OK** to confirm your selection.

-16. In the left-hand navigation pane, select **advanced options**.
+16. In the left-hand navigation pane, select **advanced options**. <br/>

-‎**Note:** This section allows you to automatically tag messages as spam that have embedded URL’s with specific attributes or that have embedded HTML in the message.
+	**Note:** This section allows you to automatically tag messages as spam that have embedded URL’s with specific attributes or that have embedded HTML in the message.

 17. Under the **Increase Spam Score** section, turn **On** the following options: